3 Golden Rules of Accounting: Unlocking the Secrets of Debit and Credit

 Real accounts are categorized as:

-• Tangible Real Accounts: These represent assets that have a physical existence can be seen, touched, or felt (e.g., Cash Account, Bank Account, Land Account, Building Account, Machinery Account, Inventory Account).
+• Tangible Real Accounts: These represent assets that have a physical existence can be seen, touched, or felt (e.g., Cash Account, cash bank account, Land Account, Building Account, Machinery Account, Inventory Account).

 • Intangible Real Accounts: These represent assets that do not have a physical existence but have monetary value (e.g., Goodwill Account, Patents Account, Trademarks Account, Copyrights Account).

-• When goods are sold for cash, the Cash Account (what comes in) is debited, the Sales Account (which impacts stock movement, hence real nature indirectly) is credited, or more directly, the stock (goods) is considered to go out.
+• When goods are sold for cash, the cash account (what comes in) is debited, and the asset (inventory) is credited as it goes out.

 Nominal Accounts: The Rule for Expenses, Incomes, Gains, and Losses